Migazu/musinfo/README.md

 Access the published app at: [https://musinfo.netlify.app](https://musinfo.netlify.app)

 ## How was the workload divided
-This was a solo project.
-Mika was responsible for everything: planning, coding, styling, debugging and documentation.
+This is a solo project.
+I'm responsible for everything: planning, coding, styling, debugging and documentation.

 ## Table of Content: